CircleCI-Public/sample-javascript-cfd/README.md

 ### Run Local Dev Server

+1. Begin first by selecting an appropriate CFD API service from the list above and follow the repo's instructions for launching the API service.

-Start the local development server with the following command:
+2. Start the local development server with the following command:

 ```
 ionic serve